Straight outta Bristol and growing fast in Manchester and London, TLT isn’t content to settle for what it’s got.

 Applications and assessments

 TLT receives around 2,000 applications each year – this figure includes both vacation scheme and direct training contract applications.
-The firm now has 37 training contracts on offer across its offices each year.
+The firm now has 37 training contracts on offer across its offices each year, taking between 15-20 trainees each intake.
 A minimum of 300 UCAS points and a 2:1 degree form the baseline criteria on the academic front.

 Around 300 candidates are selected for an online critical thinking test.
 For vac scheme hopefuls, acing this leads to a half-day assessment centre in the office for which they've applied.
 This replaces the video interviews the firm previously held to select candidates and allows applicants to get face to face with recruiters before the vac scheme.
-The main difference with the full-day assessment centre for direct training contract applicants (described below) is that there is a shorter more informal interview.
-Of those who do well on the assessments, around 40 gain a vac scheme place.
+TLT strongly encourage applicants to apply for a training contract via the vacation scheme if possible.

 As for direct training contract applicants, those who pass the critical thinking test move on to complete a video interview.
 This centres on applicants' interests, work experience, reasons for choosing law and reasons for wanting to work at TLT specifically.
 Those who perform well on camera head to the assessment day, which entails an interview with an HR member and partner, a presentation, a group exercise, and a written task.
 The firm now uses 'strength-based' interviews, which are designed to discover what a candidate actually enjoys doing rather than just what they can do (which is tested in more traditional competency-based interviewing).

-The presentation centres on a commercial topic given in advance, while the group exercise sees each group posed a problem and asked to deliver a solution, with questions from assessors to follow.
-The written task, meanwhile, takes the form of a client letter, and tests “written communication skills and the ability to draw relevant information from the original source,” according to graduate recruitment manager Gemma Cowley.
+The presentation centres on a commercial topic that you can choose, while the group exercise sees each group posed a problem and asked to deliver a solution, with questions from assessors to follow.
+The written task, meanwhile, takes the form of a client letter.

 The Bristol, London and Manchester offices all run vacation schemes: Bristol offers up to four week-long schemes over Easter and the summer, with eight candidates on each, while London hosts six vac schemers for a week at the end of July.
 Manchester offers two week-long schemes over Easter and in the summer.
 Those on the vac scheme are paid £265 for the week.